Charlotte Rae: The Facts of Life

 In 2007, she appeared in a cabaret show at the Plush Room in San Francisco for several performances.
 In the 2008 movie You Don't Mess with the Zohan, Rae had a role as an older woman who has a fling with Adam Sandler's character.
 On February 18, 2009, she appeared in a small role as Mrs. Ford in the Life episode "I Heart Mom".
+In 2015, she was in the feature film Ricki and the Flash, with Meryl Streep, Kevin Kline, and Rick Springfield.
+Her later career also included guest roles on shows such as The King of Queens, ER and Girl Meets World.